Resources

 It follows a direct chain.
 This makes it easy for you to integrate texting into your existing systems.
 Here's a quick breakdown of how it works:

-- Carriers send messages through the mobile network
+3. Carriers send SMS messages through the mobile network

-Most companies choose between two common methods: REST API and short message peer-to-peer (SMPP) protocol.
+Most companies choose between two common methods: REST API and the Short Message Peer-to-Peer (SMPP) protocol.
 Both routes let you add texting into your existing tech stack.

 REST API is the method most businesses choose because it is easy to work with and does not require heavy tech work.
 Your developers can set it up fast since the structure uses simple web requests.